 Because of having less hardness, Pine wood has good machinability and excellent wood for beginners in woodworking.

-Is Pine Better Than Hardwood?
+Is Pine Better than Hardwood?

 Pine is better than hardwood not in hardness but its high workability, lightweight, and high strength.